GraphQLGuide/book/text/type-system/extending.md

+---
+title: Extending
+description: A type that has been previously defined can be extended
+---

 # Extending

 All named types can be [extended](http://spec.graphql.org/draft/#sec-Type-System-Extensions) in some way.
 We might extend types when we’re defining our schema across multiple files, or if we’re modifying a schema defined by someone else.
 Here are a couple examples: